 Is Visiting the Blue Lagoon Iceland at Night Worth It?

 Yes!
-Although I prefer visiting during the day for better photos, visiting during the night is less busy and offers the same amenities.
+Although I prefer visiting during the day for better photos, visiting at night is less busy and offers the same amenities.

 READ MORE: